 We deliver 26 black plastic sacks to each property every six months.

 For operational reasons, the exact dates for sack delivery may vary.
-You can check when to expect your sack delivery by downloading the schedule below.
+You can check when to expect your sack delivery.

 You can also purchase non-council black sacks from a supermarket or other retailer.